cx-language/cx/docs/book/builtin-types.md

 `|=`, `^=`, `<<=`, `>>=`.

 An important thing to note about `+`, `-`, and `*` is that they don't silently wrap on overflow.
-Instead they raise an error (in checked mode), or invoke undefined behavior (in unchecked mode) (not implemented yet).
+Instead they abort with an "integer overflow" error, except in release-fast mode (`--mode=release-fast`), where overflow is unchecked and wraps.
+Constant arithmetic is checked at compile time: a constant `+`, `-`, or `*` whose result doesn't fit its type is an error in every build mode.
 The wrapping behavior can be enabled for individual operations with a special syntax (not implemented yet).